-Android 8.1 Oreo isn’t as big as Google’s first Android 8.0 Oreo update, but that doesn’t make it any less important.
+Google’s latest Android 8.1 Oreo build isn’t as big as Google’s initial Android 8.1 Oreo update, but that doesn’t make it any less important.

-We’re already hearing about early Android 8.1 problems and they include complaints about the installation process, busted Bluetooth, battery drain, and other common issues.
+We’re already hearing about some early problems with the software and they include issues with the installation process, busted Bluetooth, battery drain, and other common Android issues.

-Our guide to the Nexus 5X Android 8.1 update addresses these early problems and provides users with a solid list of potential fixes.
+Our guide to the February Nexus 5X Android 8.1 update addresses these early problems and provides users with a solid list of potential fixes.

-It also takes a look at the Nexus 5X Android 8.1 update’s early performance, the Android Oreo downgrade, and some other key things current and prospective users need to know about the Nexus 5X’s version of Android 8.1.
+It also takes a look at the Nexus 5X Android 8.1 update’s performance, the Android Oreo downgrade, and some other key things current and prospective users need to know about the Nexus 5X’s new version of Android 8.1.

-Let’s start with some initial impressions of the Nexus 5X Android 8.1 update’s performance.
+Let’s start with some initial impressions of the February Nexus 5X Android 8.1 update’s performance.

-Nexus 5X Android 8.1 Oreo Impressions
+February Nexus 5X Android 8.1 Oreo Impressions

 Before we get into an early look at the update's performance on the Nexus 5X, a few notes about the installation process.

-We've been able to connect the Nexus 5X to multiple routers including eero.
+We've been able to connect the Nexus 5X to multiple routers including eero mesh Wi-Fi.
 Speeds are fast and reliable.
 We've also successfully connected the Nexus 5X to several Bluetooth devices including headphones and speakers.

-If you're feeling leery, you probably should wait for the OTA or, if you're feeling especially nervous, for long-term feedback to arrive.
+So far so good.
+That said, if you're feeling leery, you probably should wait for the OTA or, if you're feeling especially nervous, for long-term feedback to arrive.